Last Updated on April 7, 2026 by Bibhu Ranjan Mund, MPH

 Source : Harvard T.H.
 Chan School of Public Health – Healthy Eating Plate – Updated 2022

-This model helps prevent obesity, diabetes, and heart disease.
+This model may help to prevent obesity, diabetes, and heart disease.

 Nutrition Needs by Age Group